liferay/liferay-screens/README.md

 ## Overview

 This repository contains the Liferay Screens source code, in addition to several example projects that illustrate how Screens is used.
-For detailed instructions on developing mobile apps with Screens, see the Screens documentation for [Android](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/android-apps-with-liferay-screens) and [iOS](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/ios-apps-with-liferay-screens) on the Liferay Developer Network (LDN).
+For detailed instructions on developing mobile apps with Screens, see the Screens documentation for [Android](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/android-apps-with-liferay-screens), [iOS](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/ios-apps-with-liferay-screens) and [Xamarin](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/using-xamarin-with-liferay-screens) on the Liferay Developer Network (LDN).

 Brief descriptions of this repository's contents are listed here:

 - `android`: the Liferay Screens for Android codebase, View Sets, and example projects.
 - `ios`: the Liferay Screens for iOS codebase, Themes, and example projects.
+- `xamarin`: the Liferay Screens for Xamarin.Android and Xamarin.iOS codebases and example projects.

 ## Available Screenlets